medoidai/skrobot/README.md

 * The provided estimator can be either a scikit-learn ML model (eg: LogisticRegression) or a pipeline ending with an estimator

+* The provided estimator needs to provide information about feature importances

 * Along with the provided estimator a preprocessor can also be provided to preprocess the data before feature selection runs

 * The provided estimator and preprocessor are not affected and are used only as templates